MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-overview.md

 Microsoft Teams PowerShell module is a set of cmdlets for managing Teams directly from the PowerShell command line.
 PowerShell provides powerful features for automation that can be leveraged for managing your Teams workload.

-You can use the Microsoft Teams PowerShell module with one of the following methods:
+You can use the Microsoft Teams PowerShell module using one of the following methods:

 - Install the Microsoft Teams PowerShell module via [PowerShell Gallery](https://www.powershellgallery.com/packages/MicrosoftTeams) (recommended option).
 - Install the Microsoft Teams PowerShell module with [Manual Download](https://www.powershellgallery.com/packages/MicrosoftTeams).